LukeStanislawski/Machine-Learning-Experiment/Report.md

 ![f1_pc_v_dimensionality](task2/figs/f1_pc_v_dimensionality.png)

 Above are the results of the overall accuracy of a Linear SVM when run against data that has been reducing in dimensionality at varying levels by using PCA.
 The SVM was run with a C value of 1.
 The results show a decrease in accuracy with a decrease in dimensionality.
 This is to be expected as PCA removes information from the data.
 What's more, PCA attempts to remove the least important information when reducing dimensionality, so we can expect the rate of change of accuracy to also be decreasing.
 The accuracy score produced by testing on test data is also lower than the score produced by cross validation.
-This is because, the model is trained on the same data used to calculate the validation scores.
-If we were to productionise this model we would use PCA to convert the data to a dimensionality of 60% of the original as this is the point where we lose minimal/no accuracy.
+This is because, the model is trained on the same data used to calculate the validation scores and will therefore be better at classifying the images.
+If we were to productionise this model we would use PCA to convert the data to a dimensionality of approximately 60% of the original dimensionality as this is the point where we lose minimal/no accuracy.
 The F1 scores for each class are a considerably more noisy as they have each been trained on effectively one tenth of the size of data.

 ### Polynomial Kernel SVM: